IlhaanHasssan/tech264-ansible/README.md

 -  ensure you are using the correct **aws key** from your **ssh folder**
 - make sure the variable name **`ansible_ssh_private_key_file`**
 - specify the correct **nodejs** version (version 20)
-- using the below means you need to use sudo priveleges throughtout
+- using the below means you need to use sudo priveleges throughout
 ```yaml
 become: true
 ```